eToro Review – A Complete Beginner’s Guide

 - Minimum average monthly trading volume of $20 million.

 Each currency will have a weight in the portfolio that is relative to the size of its market cap (the minimum is 5%).
 If for some reason a currency drops below the minimum requirements, it is automatically removed from the portfolio.

 The CryptoPortfolio is analyzed and rebalanced on the first trading day of each month.

 eToro’s Cryptocurrency Wallet

 On April 26, 2019 eToro announced the launch of eToroX – A fully regulated cryptocurrency exchange.
-Unlike the investment service I’ve mentioned before, eToroX gives you actual access to crypto assets (i.e. you can withdraw them from the exchange).
+In contrast to the primary eToro platform, eToroX gives users direct access to crypto assets, rather than requiring additional withdrawal steps and transfer rules.

 - Bitcoin (BTC)

 - Bitcoin Cash (BCH)